chetnashah/webconcepts/UXDesign.md

 ### Use cases drive features

+Based on use cases, come up with states/screens. some e.g.
+1. not-signed-in
+2. Listing
+3. Checkout
+4. Help
+5. Homepage/dashboard
+Make state machine of UI, where states would correspond to screens and transtions would correspond to actions like button clicks.

 ### Form factors add to persona's behavior
 Form factors like mobile will add following attributes:
 - limited data and battery